Zach Jeacock

-Zachary Anton John Jeacock (born 8 May 2001) is an English professional footballer who plays as a goalkeeper for club Lincoln City.
+Zachary Anton John Jeacock (born 8 May 2001) is an English professional footballer who plays as a goalkeeper for club Northampton Town on loan from club Lincoln City.

 He began his career with Birmingham City, and made his Football League debut for the club in the EFL Championship in 2020.
 He also spent time on loan at Stourport Swifts of the Midland League Premier Division, National League North club Gloucester City (two spells), and Salford City of League Two.
 He left Birmingham by mutual consent in January 2024.
 In international football, he has represented England at under-19 level.

 Early life and career

 Jeacock was born in Birmingham and lived in Chaddesley Corbett, Worcestershire, where he attended Winterfold House preparatory school before moving on to nearby Bromsgrove School.
 He played football as an attacking midfielder or striker for West Hagley F.C. before, a few days after his eighth birthday in May 2009, becoming the then youngest boy to sign for Birmingham City.
 He went on to compete for Birchfield Harriers as a sprinter, and played football as a defender, only converting to goalkeeper at the age of 14.

 Jeacock took up a two-year scholarship with Birmingham City's Academy in July 2017.
 He went on to make ten appearances for Birmingham's development squad team in the 2018–19 season as they finished as runners-up in the Professional Development League northern section and lost out to Leeds United on penalties for the overall title.
 He was offered a three-year deal in March 2019, and signed it in May.
 His apprenticeship went well off the field as well: he achieved top grades in his BTEC course, was selected in League Football Education's Team of the Year, and was described by Birmingham City's Head of Education and Welfare, Mark Sinclair, as "an excellent ambassador for the football club, and somebody who has embraced all aspects of his apprenticeship, with him maximising his opportunities to continually develop himself and others."